Choosing a Linux Distro: Server Edition

 Cons

-• Smaller repository of packages than distros such as Debian or Ubuntu
+- Smaller repository of packages than some other distros

 Ubuntu Server